rethinkdb/rethinkdb-rs/4-admin/system-tables.md

 # User account tables #

+For details on these two tables, read [Permissions and user accounts][pua].

+[pua]: /docs/permissions-and-accounts/

 ## users ##

 The `users` table contains one document for each user in the system, each with two key/value pairs: a unique `id` and a `password` field.
 The `id` is the account name.
 The `password` field behaves differently on writes than on reads; you can change an account's password by writing a value to this field (or remove the password by writing `false`), but the password cannot be read.
 Instead, on a read operation `password` will be `true` or `false`, indicating whether the account has a password or not.